laravel/docs/cashier-paddle.md

 Subscription payments fail for various reasons, such as expired cards or a card having insufficient funds.
 When this happens, we recommend that you let Paddle handle payment failures for you.
 Specifically, you may [setup Paddle's automatic billing emails](https://vendors.paddle.com/subscription-settings) in your Paddle dashboard.

-Alternatively, you can perform more precise customization by listening for the `subscription_payment_failed` alert and enabling the "Subscription Payment Failed" option in the Webhook settings of your Paddle dashboard:
+Alternatively, you can perform more precise customization by [listening](/docs/{{version}}/events) for the `subscription_payment_failed` webhook from Stripe via the `WebhookReceived` event dispatched by Cashier.
+You should also ensure the "Subscription Payment Failed" option is enabled in the Webhook settings of your Paddle dashboard:

     <?php